-Type of auditors' report issued on whether the financial statements audited were prepared in accordance with GAAP: Internal control over financial reporting: Unmodified Material weakness(es) identified?
+Financial Statements Type of report the auditor issued on whether the financial statements audited were prepared in accordance with U.S. GAAP: Internal control over financial reporting: Material weakness(es) identified?
 Significant deficiency(ies) identified?
-Noncompliance material to financial statements yesX no yesX none reported noted? yesXno Federal Awards Internal control over major federal programs: Material weakness(es) identified?
+Noncompliance material to financial statements noted?
+Unmodified yesXnoyesXnone reportedyesXno Federal Awards Internal control over major federal programs: Material weakness(es) identified?
 Significant deficiency(ies) identified?
-Type of auditors' report issued on compliance for yesX no yesX none reported major federal programs: Any audit findings disclosed that are required to be reported in accordance with Unmodified 2 CFR 200.516(a)? yesXno Identification of major program: Bermuda Institute of Ocean Sciences (BIOS), Inc.'s major program is research and development.
-Accordingly, all grants listed on the schedule of expenditures of federal awards are considered a research and development major program cluster.
-BIOS has no other major programs.
-Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee?
-X_yesno Section II - Financial Statement Findings During our audit, we noted no material findings for the year ended December 31, 2016.
-Section III - Federal Award Findings and Questioned Costs During our audit, we noted no material instances of non-compliance and none of the costs reported in the federal financially assisted programs are questioned or recommended to be disallowed.
+Type of auditors' report issued on compliance for major federal programs: Any audit findings disclosed that are required to be reported in accordance with yesX no yesX none reported Unmodified 2 CFR 200.516(a)?
+Identification of major program: yesXno Bermuda Institute of Ocean Sciences (BIOS), Indevelopment.
+Accordingly, all grants listed on the schare considered a research and development major programs. nedule of expenditures of federal awards Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee? yesXno Section II - Financial Statement Findings During our audit, we noted no material findings for the year ended December 31, 2017.
+Section III - Federal Award Findings and Questioned Cos sts During our audit, we noted no material instances of non-compliance and none of the costs disallowed.